IWRG Máscara vs. Cabellera (August 2016): Event

-Demonio Infernal was originally scheduled to wrestle Omega in the opening match of the show, but instead Skanda was moved down from the second match to wrestle, and defeat Omega.
+Demonio Infernal was originally scheduled to wrestle Omega in the opening match of the show, but instead Skanda was moved down from the second match to wrestle and defeat Omega.
 Instead Demonio Infernal took Skanda's spot in the second match, teaming with Violencia Jr. to defeat Black Dragón and Dragón Fly, two falls to one.
 The third match was the first best two-out-of-three falls six-man tag team match of the night, the most prevalent match form in Mexico.
 The trio of Black Terry, Cerebro Negro and Dr. Cerebro, collectively known as Los Cerebros Negros ("The Black Brains") wrestled constant rivals Los Mariachis Locos ("The Crazy Mariachis"; Diablo Jr., El Hijo del Diablo and Imposible.
-Los Cerebros won the match when one of them hit Diablo Jr. below the belt without being noticed by the referee and then pinning him.
+Los Cerebros won the match when one of them hit Diablo Jr. below the belt without being noticed by the referee and then pinned him.
 For the fourth match El Hijo de Dos Caras teamed up with the father/son team of Negro Navarro and Trauma I to take on Herodes Jr., Relámpago, and Silver King.
-El Hijo de Dos Caras won the third and deciding fall when he pinned Silver King, although Silver King complained afterward that it was not a three count and asked for a rematch against El Hijo de Dos Caras.
+El Hijo de Dos Caras won the third and deciding fall when he pinned Silver King, although Silver King complained afterward that it was not a three-count and asked for a rematch against El Hijo de Dos Caras.

 Both the semi-final and final match of the evening continued an ongoing four-way storyline feud between Trauma I, Mr. Electro, Canis Lupus and Máscara Año 2000 Jr. that had started months earlier.
 In the semi-final match, Mr. Electro put the IWRG Intercontinental Heavyweight Championship on the line against Trauma I. Canis Lupus came to ringside near the end of the match and fouled Mr. Electro, allowing Trauma I to win the championship.
 For the final match Máscara Año 2000 Jr. was accompanied to ringside by El Hijo de Dos Caras, while Canis Lupus did not have a corner-man initially.
 During the match El Hijo de Dos Caras accidentally hit Máscara Año 2000 Jr. with a steel chair, followed by Trauma I running to ringside, hitting Máscara Año 2000 Jr. with a steel chair as well, allowing Canis Lupus to win the match and retain his mask.
 After Máscara Año 2000 Jr. was shaved bald, both Trauma I and Canis Lupus agreed to put their masks on the line at IWRG's next big show in September, Máscara vs. Máscara.